-Net cash provided by financing activities was \$44.3 million and \$109.7 million during the years ended December 31, 2017 and 2016, respectively.
-The cash provided in 2017 includes the net proceeds of approximately \$20.8 million from the First Quarter 2017 Private Placement and Second Quarter 2017 Private Placement (each defined below), \$23.1 million from the Priming Credit Agreement, and \$294.4 million from the Notes Facilities offset by repayments of \$55.9 million on our Revolving Credit Facility and by \$236.8 million of principal payments made on the Term Loan Facility and the Priming Credit Agreement.
-Cash provided in 2016 results from \$83.3 million from the 2016 Equity Offering (defined below) and by advances of \$104.3 million offset by repayments of \$64.0 million on our Revolving Credit Facility (defined below) and \$12.6 million of principal payments made on the Term Loan Facility.
+Net cash provided by financing activities of \$44.3 million during the year ended December 31, 2017 includes the net proceeds of approximately \$20.8 million from the First Quarter 2017 Private Placement and Second Quarter 2017 Private Placement, \$23.1 million from the Priming Credit Agreement, and \$294.4 million from the Notes Facilities offset by repayments of \$55.9 million on our Revolving Credit Facility and by \$236.8 million of principal payments made on the Term Loan Facility and the Priming Credit Agreement.

+Net cash provided by financing activities of \$109.7 million during the year ended December 31, 2016 results from \$83.3 million from the 2016 Equity Offering and by advances of \$104.3 million offset by repayments of \$64.0 million on our Revolving Credit Facility and \$12.6 million of principal payments made on the Term Loan Facility.